William H. Parker (police officer): Police chief

-Parker became police chief on August 9, 1950, and is credited with transforming the LAPD into a world-renowned law-enforcement agency.
+Parker became police chief on August 9, 1950.
 The department that he took over in 1950 was notoriously corrupt.
 Seeing ward politics, with its heavy involvement by partisan groups in the police department and mingling of political circles with vice and corruption on the streets, led him to conclude that a differently-organized police force was necessary to keep the peace.

 Early in Parker's tenure, the LAPD became a more professional institution more answerable to police administration than politicians.
 At the same time, Parker's reforms gave the chief autonomy that was unprecedented compared to the police chiefs of other major cities and which obstructed reforms attempted by Los Angeles mayors later in his career.
 Included in his changes were a standardized police academy and more proactive policing methods, practices very similar to military peacekeeping methods to which he was exposed during the war.

 Although Parker had a low opinion of Hollywood and how it portrayed American law enforcement, he saw it as an effective tool (particularly the new medium of television) to promote his view of law enforcement's role, in general as well as in Los Angeles, in maintaining order and "civilized behavior".
 He first helped produce a panel show related to the LAPD called The Thin Blue Line, a reference to a phrase utilized by law enforcement agencies to refer to the police as the line between civil society and criminality.
 Parker is sometimes credited for coining the phrase, but others contest that.
 In addition to helping produce the show, Parker was a frequent panel member.
 Much more influential was his support for the radio and then television program Dragnet developed by Jack Webb.
 Unlike virtually all previous crime dramas, Dragnet attempted to show realistic police procedures.
 Parker gave Webb access to police files and allowed him to observe the LAPD in action even to the point of recording the sounds of police cars rapidly leaving the garage.
 While accuracy was a major goal of Dragnet, Webb was a strong advocate of the LAPD and stayed away from any story that showed any measure of police incompetence or corruption.
 Parker was also a guest on the television program What's My Line? on August 21, 1955.